vedph/mqdq_mqutil/doc/ck-export-app.md

 So, here the best approach is probably comparing `app` with `app`, in the context of the same parent element.

-## Sample

-### Log
+## Log

 The first check is looking at the operation log and examine any eventual error (look for `[ERR]`) or warning (look for `[WRN]`).

 There should be no error, while warning can be useful to ensure that nothing is unexpected.
-For instance, here are the first lines (omitting the timestamps for brevity):
+For instance, here are the first lines of a log (omitting the timestamps for brevity):

 ```txt
 [INF] EXPORT APPARATUS INTO TEI FILES